alaurenson/Shantou-2018/Assembly/README.md

 - [Python](https://www.python.org/downloads/)
 - [Java Runtime Environment (JRE) and Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-To check whether you have them:
+### Before downloading, first check whether you have them!

-Open a command prompt like we used today - do NOT type `bash`!
-Use the normal windows command prompt.
+Open a command prompt like we used today - do NOT type `bash` -  Use the normal command prompt.
+For mac people, the same.

 ```
 # For Python, you'll notice the command line change from bash's '$' to Python's '>>>'.